dmolinero/mb-pages/README.md

 ### Marketing Pages

-These are static html pages for marketing.
+This is a boilerplate for static html pages.

 The environment is set up to compile scss and es2015 with gulp.